-Lazy Eye (Amblyopia, Mata Malas)
+Lazy Eye (Amblyopia, Mata Malas 懒惰眼）

-Lazy eye, known as Amblyopia refers to a condition of the brain where it ignores visual information from one eye and vision in that eye does not get better with any type of glasses, contact lenses or surgery.
+Lazy eye, known as Amblyopia refers to a condition of the brain where it ignores visual information from one eye, and vision in that eye does not get better with any type of glasses, contact lenses, or surgery.

-Lazy Eye (Amblyopia) can be caused by an eye turn.
+Lazy Eye (Amblyopia 懒惰眼) can be caused by an eye turn.
 The eye which is not looking where you want to look has to be ignored because the brain cannot make sense out of two different images.

 What is the difference between Lazy Eye and Eye Turn?

 Lazy eye is a problem with visual acuity in one or both eyes that cannot be improved with glasses or contact lenses alone.
-The brain suppresses the information from either one or both eyes and doesn’t send the visual signal to affected eye, make it eventually become weak.
-Eye turn, also called as “Strabismus” is a problem in which both eyes do not focus on the same point at the same time.
-The patients not necessarily require vision correction because they may have 20/20 normal visual acuity.
-They just suffer due to misaligned eye problem.
+The brain suppresses the information from either one or both eyes and doesn’t send the visual signal to the affected eye, make it eventually become weak.
+Eye turn, also called “Strabismus” is a problem in which both eyes do not focus on the same point at the same time.
+The patients do not necessarily require vision correction because they may have 20/20 normal visual acuity.
+They just suffer due to misaligned eye problems.

-Why might your child have Lazy Eye?
+Why might you have Lazy Eye?

 Common Signs and Symptoms of Lazy Eye (Amblyopia)

 Covers one eye while reading or looking at something close up

 Inability to respond to some visual stimuli